Vasanthadabala/PiggyFlow-Android/README.md

 - Bottom sheet for entering username and continuing to the home screen.

 ### 📊 Dashboard
-- **Line chart** to visualize monthly expense trends.
+- Credit-card style summary card showing:
+      -Total Budget
+      -Total Spent
+      -Remaining Balance
+- Search bar and filters to quickly find transactions.
-- **Donut chart** to show the balance between income and expenses.
+- Complete list of all income and expenses.
-- Section for **Top Expenses** below the charts.
-- Month toggle to switch between current and previous months.
+- Each transaction opens a detailed view with:
+      - Amount
+      - Category
+      - Description
+      - Edit
+      - Delete
+- Floating Action Button to open a bottom sheet for:
+- Adding Income And Expense

-### 📱 Expense Management
+### 📱 Stats
 - Add, edit, and delete expenses.
 - Swipe left to delete entries.
 - Detailed expense view with editing capability.

 ### 🧾 Document Scanning
-- Scan bills using the device camera.
-- Automatically extract and add expenses from scanned bills.
+- Interactive line chart showing monthly spending trends.
+- “Top Spending Categories” section ranked from high to low.
+- Each category is clickable, opening a detail screen showing:
+    - All transactions under that category
+    - Budget vs Expense analysis
+- One-tap option to export the category report as PDF

+### Settings & Account
+- User profile card showing username.
+- Google Sign-In support for cloud sync.
+- Options available:
+    - Backup Data
+    - Restore Backup
+    - Delete Backup
+    - Sign Out
+- About card leading to app information screen.

 ### ☁️ Cloud Sync & Authentication
-- **Apple Sign-In** for secure login.
+- Fully integrated Google Sign-In for secure data backup and restore.
-- **iCloud Sync** for automatic cross-device synchronization.
+- Allows users to store, retrieve, and delete cloud backups anytime.

 ### 🔔 Notifications Panel
 - Stay informed with a built-in notifications section for alerts and updates.

-### ⚙️ Optimizations
-- Smooth UI animations and minor performance improvements across screens.

 ---